The Great British Bake Off series 3: Episode 6: Puddings

-John sustained a deep wound on his finger on the blade of the food processor and had to leave the tent to receive medical attention.
-He was unable to complete his Showstopper Challenge.
-As a result, the judges decided it would be unfair to eliminate a baker this week.

 Episode 7: Sweet Dough

-For the signature bake, the bakers were set to bake 24 buns made from an enriched dough with yeast in three hours.
+For the signature bake, the bakers were set to bake 24 buns made from an enriched dough with yeast in 3 hours.
 The buns should be all of the same size and evenly baked.
-For the technical bake, the bakers were challenged to make ten jam doughnuts, using Paul's recipe, in two and a half hours.
+For the technical bake, the bakers were challenged to make 10 jam doughnuts, using Paul Hollywood's recipe, in 21⁄2 hours.
 They should be consistent in size, shape, jam distribution, and colour.
 For the showstopper, the bakers each made a celebratory enriched-dough loaf.
 This challenge started straight after the technical bake, so that the dough could be proofed overnight if necessary.

-Two bakers were eliminated this week as there was no elimination the previous week following John's injury.

 Episode 8: Biscuits

-The bakers were given two hours to make 48 crackers or crisp breads for their signature bake.
+The bakers were given 2 hours to make 48 crackers or crisp breads for their signature bake.
 They should be thin, evenly baked and crack when snapped in two.
-For the technical challenge, the bakers were asked to make six chocolate teacakes in two hours using Paul's recipe, a task made more difficult because the high temperature that day would not allow the chocolate to cool.
-For the showstopper bake, the bakers were challenged to make a gingerbread structure, which should not be a gingerbread house, in four hours.
+For the technical challenge, the bakers were asked to make six chocolate teacakes in 2 hours using Paul Hollywood's recipe, a task made more difficult because the high temperature that day would not allow the chocolate to cool.
+For the showstopper bake, the bakers were challenged to make a gingerbread structure, which should not be a gingerbread house, in 4 hours.

-Episode 9: Pâtisserie (Semi-final)
+Episode 9: Pâtisserie (Semifinal)

-For the first pâtisserie test, the bakers were required to make three types of petits fours, 12 of each.
+For the first pâtisserie test, the bakers were required to make 3 types of petits fours, 12 of each.
 These should be small (each a single mouthful), exquisite and perfect.
-Mary set the bakers to make a Fraisier cake for the technical challenge.
+Mary set the bakers to make a Fraisier cake for the technical challenge to be done in 21⁄2 hours.
 Choux pastry gateau was set as the showstopper.

 Episode 10: Final

-The finalists were set the task of making a savoury pithivier in two and a half hours.
-Paul and Mary's technical challenge required 25 fondant fancies.
-For the final showstopper, the finalists were required to make in four hours a chiffon cake based on the theme of their personal highlights of 2012.
+The finalists were set the task of making a savoury pithivier in 21⁄2 hours.
+Paul and Mary's technical challenge required 25 fondant fancies to be done in 21⁄2hours.
+For the final showstopper, the finalists were required to make, in 4 hours, a chiffon cake based on the theme of their personal highlights of 2012.
 All the bakes were served at a special summer fête held on the ground of Harptree Court.